-Infection Control Training for Healthcare Professionals in New York State
+Infection Control and Barrier Precautions for NY Healthcare Professionals

 - Personal protective equipment

 - Cleaning, disinfection, and sterilization

 - Preventing infectious disease transmission in healthcare workers

 Advantedge Education, Inc is an approved New York State Education Department infection control provider and was assigned provider number IC179.

 This activity is required for the following healthcare professionals upon initial licensure and every 4 years: physicians, registered nurses, licensed practical nurses, physician assistants, specialist assistants, dentists, dental hygienists, optometrists, podiatrists, and medical students and residents.
 Given the range of target audience, experience of learners will vary from novice to advanced based on their area of practice and length of time in their profession.